-On 27 February 2017, the Bagri Foundation attended a very special evening at Buckingham Palace hosted by Her Majesty The Queen launching the 2017 UK-India Year of Culture.
+On 27 February 2017, the Bagri Foundation was privileged to attend a very special evening at Buckingham Palace hosted by Her Majesty The Queen launching the 2017 UK-India Year of Culture.
 The year, also commemorating 70 years of India’s independence, celebrates the deep cultural ties between the two countries.
 The Royal announcement stated -“The aim is to connect and inspire people to celebrate the long-standing relationship and vibrant cultural history.”

 The reception brought together Duke and Duchess of Cambridge with invited guests across the arts, academia, sport and food.
 Sitar maestro Anoushka Shankar, actor filmmaker Kamal Hassan, cricket legend Kapil Dev, fashion designers Manish Arora and Manish Malhotra and Viceroy’s House director Gurinder Chadha were in attendance.
 Delighted to attend were Bagri Foundation’s trustee, Dr Alka Bagri and Dr Doria Tichit, Head of Arts and Culture.

 Earlier in the day, during the Changing of the Guard ceremony, the Band of the Grenadier Guards played a selection of Indian-themed music.
 Greeting guests on arrival was the stunning display of India’s national bird, the peacock, adorning Buckingham Palace.
 The Indian High Commission and the British Council commissioned Studio Carrom to create the beautiful art work.